KishanGondaliya1/FreyjaAppTest/README.md

 ## Build and run the project
-  For build and run follow Below link
+  For build and run follow below link
   * https://reactnative.dev/docs/environment-setup?platform=android
   * https://reactnative.dev/docs/environment-setup?platform=ios

-To run in ios - Use Below command Or We can run application on Xcode - from IOS folder and by opening .xcworkspace file
+To run in ios - Use below command Or We can run application on Xcode - from IOS folder and by opening .xcworkspace file
 ```
 npx react-native run-ios
 ```
-To run in Android - Use Below command Or We can run application on Android Studio
+To run in Android - Use below command Or We can run application on Android Studio
 ```
 npx react-native run-android
 ```